assumpta-n/html-advanced-text/README.md

-# html-advanced-text
+# HTML Advanced Text
-This repository houses the code I use in my HTML advanced text tutorial.
-You can find the link to the accompanying blog post in the readme.md file.
+This repository contains the code I use in my HTML Advanced Text tutorial.
+Follow this link(make this into a link to the blog post) to read the entire blog post.